Spectrum graph coloring and applications to WiFi channel assignment: Introduction

 \subsection{Related work}

 Araujo et al.~\cite{abghmm-WeightedImproper-12} consider a weight function~$w$ on the edges of the graph~$G$ instead of a matrix~$W$ of interferences between colors, defining the interference at a vertex to be the sum of weights of incident monochromatic edges.
-Although they bounds are similar to ours, using the same techniques, we further show tightness and follow a different, more detailed, scheme.
+Although their bounds are similar to ours, using analogous techniques, we further show tightness and follow a different, more detailed, scheme.
 Many other works impose conditions to the colors of the endpoints of any edge.
-Most of them can be framed into \emph{$L(p_1,\ldots,p_k)$-labellings}~\cite{gk-GraphLabellings-09}, where vertices at distance~$i$ must get colors at distance~$\geq p_i$.
-Particular instances include \emph{distance coloring}~\cite{sharp-distancecoloring-07}, where no two vertices at distance~$\leq d$ can have the same color, \emph{$\lambda$-coloring}~\cite{bktl-lambdacoloring-00}, where adjacent vertices must get colors~$\geq 2$ apart and vertices at distance~$\leq 2$ must get different colors, as well as \emph{$L(h,k)$-labellings}~\cite{c-LhkLabellingSurvey-11}, where adjacent vertices must get colors~$\geq h$ apart and vertices at distance~$2$ must get colors~$\geq k$ apart.
+Most of them can be framed into \emph{$L(p_1,\ldots,p_k)$-labellings}~\cite{gk-GraphLabellings-09}, where vertices at distance~$i$ must get colors at distance at least~$p_i$.
+Particular instances include \emph{distance coloring}~\cite{sharp-distancecoloring-07}, where no two vertices at distance at most~$d$ can have the same color, \emph{$\lambda$-coloring}~\cite{bktl-lambdacoloring-00}, where adjacent vertices must get colors at least~$2$ apart and vertices at distance at most~$ 2$ must get different colors, as well as \emph{$L(h,k)$-labellings}~\cite{c-LhkLabellingSurvey-11}, where adjacent vertices must get colors at least~$h$ apart and vertices at distance~$2$ must get colors at least~$k$ apart.

-For a different setting, in a \emph{bandwidth coloring}~\cite{mt-surveyVCP-10} a distance~$d_{ij}$ is associated to each particular edge~$ij$, forcing its endpoints to get colors~$\geq d_{ij}$ apart.
+For another setting, in a \emph{bandwidth coloring}~\cite{mt-surveyVCP-10} a distance~$d_{ij}$ is associated to each particular edge~$ij$, forcing its endpoints to get colors at least~$d_{ij}$ apart.
 A similar flavor has the \emph{$T$-coloring}~\cite{roberts-Tcolorings-91}, where adjacent vertices must get colors whose distance is not in a prescribed set~$T$, and the \emph{$S$-coloring}~\cite{gastineau-Scoloring-15}, where the vertices have to be partitioned into sets with prescribed pairwise distances.

+Of a different nature is the approach of coloring the edges of the graph instead of the vertices~\cite{edge-coloring1986}, an approach which has been applied to minimize the number of distinct channels used to route messages in a network~\cite{rainbow2017}.

-Of independent interest are the works on the Frequency Assignment Problem, which use different models to fit the characteristics of specific applications.
+Finally, of independent interest are the works on the Frequency Assignment Problem, which use different models to fit the characteristics of specific applications.
 The bibliography about this problem is too extensive to include here even a selection.
 Instead, we prefer referring the reader to the comprehensive survey by Aardal et al.~\cite{ahkms-FAP-07}.